qqoj/hus-c/README.md

 + Show sell price
 + Show profit per hour
 + Use market prices
-- Sort all blueprints by profit
++ Sort all blueprints by profit
 + Show materials m3 and m3 per hour
 - Show price of the blueprint itself
 + System-specific prices
+- Show all blueprints at the same time